blainsmith/paleo-recipes/README.md

 3. Open your new recipe file and fill it in
 4. Submit a Pull Request and I will review it for correctness of format
 5. Once its merged the recipe will automatically publish to http://paleorecipes.io for all to enjoy

+## Notes

+The `<!--more-->` comment acts as a separator so that on listings and the RSS feed only the intro will show first.